Jessie Fleming: Portland Thorns

 On January 23, 2024, The Daily Telegraph reported that Fleming would be moving to the American National Women's Soccer League team Portland Thorns FC.
 The stated transfer fee of £250,000 would make it the most expensive acquisition ever by an NWSL club.
-On January 31, 2024, after four years with Chelsea, the Thorns announced the signing of Fleming for an undisclosed fee, with the then-head coach Mike Norris saying of the transfer "Adding a player of Jessie’s caliber is a big step for us as we continue to build the roster for 2024 and beyond".
+On January 31, 2024, after four years with Chelsea, the Thorns announced the signing of Fleming for an undisclosed fee, with general manager Karina LeBlanc highlighting her "championship mindset" and then-head coach Mike Norris saying of the transfer "Adding a player of Jessie's caliber is a big step for us as we continue to build the roster for 2024 and beyond".
+The move brought Fleming closer to her family; her younger sister, Elysse, attends the University of British Columbia in Vancouver and competes in cross country, and Fleming has said she has been able to attend far more of Elysse's races since relocating to the Pacific Northwest.

-Fleming scored her first goal for Portland on April 27, 2025, converting a penalty in a 3–3 draw against Racing Louisville in a match which broke the record for most fouls (41) in an NWSL game, with Fleming saying of the game "“I do think that match can’t keep happening in this league.
-I think it’s embarrassing.
-It alters the match, it alters the sport.
-I think it’s embarrassing for the league and I think it’s embarrassing for Louisville as a club," and as "Probably one of, if not the most frustrating match I’ve ever been a part of as a player.
-So I think the league needs to look at that closely.
-I think Louisville should be embarrassed.”
+Fleming scored her first goal for Portland on April 27, 2025, converting a penalty in a 3–3 draw against Racing Louisville in a match which broke the record for most fouls (41) in an NWSL game, with Fleming calling it "probably one of, if not the most frustrating match I've ever been a part of as a player" and saying the league should be "embarrassed" by the officiating.